Restore Azure VMs

 Specify settings for your selected restore option.

-Create new-Create a VM
+Create a VM

 As one of the restore options, you can create a VM quickly with basic settings from a restore point.